 1. Start with what you have

 You’ll either be designing a whole new space or working within an existing space.
-Either way, you’ll likely have a floorplan, a reference sketch or image.
+Either way, you’ll likely have a floorplan, a reference sketch, or an image.
 Start by importing that into SketchUp and scaling it up or down to reflect real-world measurements.

 How to import reference images in SketchUp